Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

-Where there’s perfectionism, there is almost always a coinciding relationship with anxiety
+Where there’s perfectionism, there is almost always anxiety

 In a society where achievement is heavily praised, perfectionism is often celebrated.
 But many experts view perfectionism as a problematic trait that can negatively impact mental health and well-being.